andela/wger_thunknalla-/README.md

 administrative roles (trainer, manager, etc.).
 It offers a REST API as well, for easy integration with other projects and tools.

-It is written with python/django and uses jQuery and some D3js for charts.

-For more details and a live system, refer to the project's site: https://wger.de/
+It is written with python/django and uses jQuery and some D/path/to/current/folder/ For more details and a live system, refer to the project's site: https://wger.de/